pman0214/docker_pytorch-jupyterlab/README.md

 ```
 docker pull pman0214/pytorch_jupyterlab:version
 ```
-1. Create a docker container with volume on `/app` and with port opened on `8888`.
+1. Create a docker container with the volume on `/app` and with the port opened on `8888`.
 ```
 docker run -d --rm -v $PWD:/app -p 8888:8888 pman0214/pytorch_jupyterlab:version
 ```